 JSON_INPUT=$(timeout 2 cat)

-Affected hook types: Any hook that reads stdin — PostToolUse, PreCompact, Stop, UserPromptSubmit.
+Affected hook types: Any hook that reads stdin — PreToolUse, PostToolUse, PreCompact, Stop, UserPromptSubmit.
 The SessionStart hook typically doesn’t read stdin so is unaffected.

 How to test: